zygotecnologia/guides/style/ruby/README.md

 ### Single action blocks

-When a method block takes only one argument, and the body consists solely of reading an attribute or calling one method with no arguments, use the &: shorthand. [link]
+When a method block takes only one argument, and the body consists solely of reading an attribute or calling one method with no arguments, use the `&:` shorthand.

 ```ruby
 # bad